-First Nation Organizations
+First Nations Organizations

 On November 7, 2019, the FNPSS signed an unprecedented Protocol on Cooperation and Communication with nine other First Nations organizations.
-The Protocol will facilitate the coordination of the political and technical strength of the signatories and will support first nations to drive fiscal discussions and develop capacity.
+The Protocol will facilitate the coordination of the political and technical strength of the signatories and will support First Nations to drive fiscal discussions and develop capacity.

 The signatories include:

 - Union of BC Indian Chiefs

 - First Nations Tax Commission

 - First Nations Finance Authority

 - Aboriginal Financial Officers Association of BC

 - New Relationship Trust